 “Oh,” I said, “I’m sorry about that.
 I’ll pack my things.”

 “No, don’t,” she interjected.
 “It really isn’t a problem.
 You can stay as long as you like.”

-“Thank you,” I said, and the young woman stood peacefully.
-She began calmly twisting from side to side with her hands still clasped behind her back.
-Her smooth, tan face looked wonderfully serene, and she spoke again.
-“Is that your motorcycle?”
+The young woman stood peacefully.
+She began calmly twisting from side to side, with her hands still clasped behind her back.
+Her smooth tan face looked serene.
+She spoke again, “Is that your motorcycle?”

 “Yea, I’m crossing the country on it,” I replied.